DeBaker1974/ospf-otel-lab/readme.md

 1. Obtain your **Elasticsearch Endpoint** (HTTPS URL).
 2. Create a **Base64 Encoded API Key** in Kibana (Stack Management → Security → API Keys).
 3. Create a Fleet policy enabling **Netflow Capture**.
+4. Create policy and add the integration: https://www.elastic.co/docs/reference/fleet/agent-policy#create-a-policy
+      Set:
+       - UDP host to listen on : 0.0.0.0
+       - UDP port to listen on : 2055
-4. Obtain the Fleet URL and the policy token.
+5. Obtain the Fleet URL and the policy token.
+   a.
+Get a fleet token: https://www.elastic.co/docs/reference/fleet/fleet-enrollment-tokens

 Run the configuration wizard: